A person sits in a library reading a book while an image of a brain floats like a cloud over the person's head

 Course Description

-This digital course, Metacognition: Teaching Students How to Learn, will help you explore ideas around thinking, studying, and learning.
+This digital course called Metacognition: Teaching Students How to Learn will help you explore ideas around thinking, studying, and learning.
 Metacognition, or “thinking about thinking,” helps learners become more aware, effective, and reflective.
 When students understand more about the science of their own learning, their progress can skyrocket.
 Learn strategies to weave metacognition throughout your course.

 Course Learning Outcomes